wesbos/React-For-Beginners-Starter-Files/readme.md

 * Some users have reported restarting works
 * You can try the [JavaScript Next](https://packagecontrol.io/packages/JavaScriptNext%20-%20ES6%20Syntax) syntax highlighter instead

-## I can't set Babel at the default syntax higher!
+## I can't set Babel at the default syntax highlighter!

 Make sure you are in a file with the extension of `.js` before you do this step - you can't set the default for a file without having a file open!